suncoast-devs/handbook/lessons/cs-dictionaries/index.md

 ```

 This syntax will overwrite the existing value with the new one.
 If there was no
-value for `"Robby Lakeman"` then we would be setting a new value.
+value for `"Robbie Lakeman"` then we would be setting a new value.

 ### Keys are case sensitive (value-sensitive)